Student Finance 2026/27 Applications Are Open: What to Sort Before the 15 May Deadline

 How repayment works for a 2026/27 starter

-If you start a course in September 2026, you are on Repayment Plan 5.
-Plan 5 is the repayment plan for anyone who began a new undergraduate course from August 2023 onwards, and it replaced Plan 2 for new starters.
+If you start a course in September 2026.
+You are on Repayment Plan 5.
+Plan 5 is the repayment plan for anyone who began a new undergraduate course from August 2023 onwards.
+It replaced Plan 2 for new starters.

 Interest on Plan 5 is set at RPI only.
-That is a noticeable difference from Plan 2, which applies RPI plus up to three percent depending on earnings.
-The repayment term is 40 years from the April after you leave your course, after which any remaining balance is written off.
+That is a noticeable difference from Plan 2.
+Applies RPI plus up to three percent depending on earnings.
+The repayment term is 40 years from the April after you leave your course.
+Which any remaining balance is written off.
 This is the single most important thing most first-time applicants miss.
 A student loan is not like a credit card.
 If your salary never rises above £25,000, you never repay anything, and whatever is left at year 40 disappears.

 Things that trip first-time applicants up

 Three patterns show up every year.
-First, leaving the parents' income section until last, then discovering the non-custodial parent also has to file, which needs a different link and a separate email address.
+First, leaving the parents' income section until last, then discovering the non-custodial parent also has to file.
+Needs a different link and a separate email address.
 Do both parents at the same time if you can.

 Second, confusing the application deadline with the course start date.
 The 15 May deadline is when your form has to be in to guarantee money on time.
 You will not see the first payment until your university confirms you have actually enrolled in late September.

 Third, applying from the wrong country site.
 Student Finance England is at gov.uk/apply-online-for-student-finance.
-Wales and Northern Ireland have separate portals, and if you live in Scotland you apply to SAAS, not any of the three we have covered here.
+Wales and Northern Ireland have separate portals.
+If you live in Scotland you apply to SAAS, not any of the three we have covered here.

 If you are already past the deadline

-If you end up reading this after 15 May, you still apply, the worst that happens is a delay.
+Quick read first.
+If you end up reading this after 15 May.
+You still apply, the worst that happens is a delay.
 The practical mitigation is to set aside roughly £1,500 to cover the first few weeks of halls before your first instalment lands.
-Most universities will offer a short-term hardship loan while you wait if you flag it early, so contact the student services team at your chosen university as soon as you know the timing is tight.
+Most universities will offer a short-term hardship loan while you wait if you flag it early.
+Contact the student services team at your chosen university as soon as you know the timing is tight.

 What to do today